siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 claim, memory, or record.
 The minus sign is a bookkeeping mark placed on one side of the relation.

-This does not mean negative symbols are useless.
+This does not mean minus signs are useless.
 It means they should be introduced honestly:

-> negative as taking away
+> minus as taking away
-> negative as opposite direction
+> minus as opposite direction
-> negative as cancellation
+> minus as cancellation

 not as a strange kind of object.